-Only recently, Laurence D. Fink – chief executive of global investment management firm BlackRock – stressed the importance of social responsibility within business: “To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society.”
+According to a New York Times article, Laurence D. Fink – chief executive of global investment management firm BlackRock – stressed the importance of social responsibility within business: “To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society.”

 Sustainability is also helping brands grow.
 Unilever’s Sustainable Living Plan (USLP) has been extremely successful: brands within the scheme grew over 50% faster than the rest of the business in 2016.

 A recent article in The Guardian cites research indicating that the UK was the only country in the European Union to reduce its electricity consumption in 2017.
 This continues a decade-long trend of declining industrial activity and a conscious effort by businesses and households to both improve their energy efficiency and reduce their energy expenditure.